MicrosoftDocs/OfficeDocs-DeployOffice/DeployOffice/vlactivation/plan-volume-activation-of-office.md

 MAK activation requires that a MAK is installed on a client computer and instructs that computer to activate itself against Microsoft hosted activation servers over the Internet.
 In MAK proxy activation, a MAK must be installed on the client computer by any of the methods previously described.
 VAMT obtains the installation ID (IID) from the target computer, sends the IID to Microsoft on behalf of the client, and obtains a confirmation ID (CID).
 The tool then activates the client by installing the CID.
 The CID is saved and can be used later, for example, to activate test computers that were re-imaged after 90 days.

-For more information, see [Activate Office 2016 MAK clients](activate-office-by-using-mak.md).
+For more information, see [Activate volume licensed versions of Office by using MAK](activate-office-by-using-mak.md).

 <a name="ADDSActivation"> </a>

-## Active Directory Domain Services-based activation
+## Active Directory-based activation

-As with KMS, AD DS-based activation can activate all Office 2016 volume license clients within the domain.
-To use AD DS-based activation, you configure AD DS from one computer to support the activation of all Office 2016 volume license clients within the domain.
+As with KMS, Active Directory-based activation can activate all Office 2016 volume license clients within the domain.
+To use Active Directory-based activation, you configure AD DS from one computer to support the activation of all Office 2016 volume license clients within the domain.

-AD DS-based activation uses the same GVLK/KMS host key pair that KMS activation uses.
-When you use AD DS-based activation, the Software Protection Platform Services periodically attempts to activate the GVLK against either an activation object in AD DS or a discoverable KMS if the AD DS-based activation attempt fails.
-A successful AD DS-based activation grants a license to the Office 2016 client for 180 days.
+Active Directory-based activation uses the same GVLK/KMS host key pair that KMS activation uses.
+When you use Active Directory-based activation, the Software Protection Platform Services periodically attempts to activate the GVLK against either an activation object in AD DS or a discoverable KMS if the Active Directory-based activation attempt fails.
+A successful Active Directory-based activation grants a license to the Office 2016 client for 180 days.

-For more information about AD DS-based activation, see [Active Directory Domain Services-based activation of Office 2016](activate-office-by-using-active-directory.md).
+For more information about Active Directory-based activation, see [Activate volume licensed versions of Office by using Active Directory](activate-office-by-using-active-directory.md).